 The Enneagram is your personality in a box.
+The box you didn't know you were living in.

 Curious about where this system came from?
 Check out the Enneagram’s intriguing origins.

-What the Enneagram Is Not
+What the Enneagram Isn’t

 1. It’s not a strengths and weaknesses checklist.